5 Inference for simple linear regression

 Now that we understand the general process of hypothesis testing, let’s take a look at hypothesis testing using a simulation-based approach, called a permutation test.

-The four steps permutation test for a slope coefficient \(\beta_1\) are
+The four steps of permutation test for a slope coefficient \(\beta_1\) are

 5.7.1 State the hypotheses